The 20 Biggest Upsets in Sporting History

 But Fleck had other ideas, and it was the 33-year-old who claimed the prize following an 18-hole play-off.
 He never won another major.

 Going into the 1950 football World Cup, the United States were 500/1 underdogs to win the tournament.
-They did not quite manage that feat, but they did beat England in what is arguably still the most extraordinary upset in the history of the competition.
+They did not quite manage that feat, but they did beat England in what is still one of the most extraordinary upset in the history of the competition.

 The Soviet Union were the best ice hockey team in the world in 1980.
 They had already won four gold medals at the Olympics and were heavy favourites to win a fifth in New York, where the United States provided the opposition.